stacks-network/docs/src/pages/build-apps/indexing/server.md

 ---
-title: Server tips and tricks
+title: Server
-description: Some tips and tricks for working with a Radiks server.
+description: Tips and tricks for working with Radiks server
 ---

 ## Access the MongoDB collection